Shruthibc-alt/global-job-market-tracker-sql/README.md

 📈 Result

 The analysis helps identify key job trends, required skills, and hiring patterns, enabling better career and hiring decisions.

+📂 How to Use

+Open the dataset in SQL environment
+Run queries from the SQL file
+Analyze outputs to understand job trends